 Instead of examining platforms for features and specifications, we focus on stories to be told and audiences to engage.
 At Projectkin, platforms, tools, and hacks are shared like tips between cooks. šŸ‘©ā€šŸ³ šŸ‘ØšŸ¼ā€šŸ³.

-Once a good solution is found, members share it with the community as a specific, how-to project ā€œrecipe.ā€ These recipes follow a consistent template anyone can understand with ingredients, tips, and lessons learned.
+Once a good solution is found, members share it with the community as a specific, how-to project ā€œrecipe.ā€ These recipes follow a consistent template that anyone can understand, with ingredients, tips, and lessons learned.
 Using the Chat platform here on substack, community members can add comments and expand on them ā€” perhaps even adding innovations.

 Membership is simply a free subscription.